dylan-isaac/pydanticai-api-template/docs/OVERVIEW.md

 4. MODELS.md - Learn about the data models
 5. API.md - Explore the API endpoints
 6. TESTING.md - Understand the testing approach
+7. OBSERVABILITY.md - Learn about monitoring and testing infrastructure
-7. MAINTENANCE.md - Learn about project maintenance
+8. MAINTENANCE.md - Learn about project maintenance

 This progression will take you from a high-level overview to detailed implementation knowledge.